 The statewide compliance monitor, Heather White, is housed in the Austin office, which enables her to manage the compliance caseload in a centralized and more consistent manner.
-In 2018-2019, the compliance department had 338 active cases and resolved 248 cases.

-Michelle Fontenot is the Grievance Referral Program administrator for cases involving rehabilitative terms of suspension.
-In the 2018-2019 bar year, 75 attorneys successfully completed the program.
+She is assisted by the Grievance Referral Program administrator, Jennifer Ibarra, in cases involving rehabilitative terms of suspension.
+At the close of the 2019-2020 bar year, White had 465 active cases and had resolved 184 cases.
 As a matter of office policy, immediate payment of restitution is required in most cases involving agreed disciplinary judgments.
-An additional \$171,261 in restitution was collected in the 2018-2019 bar year in cases involving agreed judgments, non-agreed judgments, respondent defaults, and reinstatements.
-The centralized compliance process contributed to the collection of \$430,598 in attorneys' fees for 2018-2019.
+An additional \$243,913 in restitution was collected in the 2019-2020 bar year in cases involving agreed judgments, non-agreed judgments, respondent defaults, and cases in which respondents were seeking reinstatement.
+The centralized compliance process contributed to \$296,718 in attorneys' fees collections for 2019-2020.